gnosis/dx-tools/README.md

 This step is important, because DutchX ist's just a protocol, anyone can list their tokens, every user should add the token that he want to use with the CLI.

-For checking the complete list of tokens that are added in the `DutchX`, you can check, depending on the network:
+Check the complete list of tokens that are added in the `DutchX`:
 * **Rinkeby**: The easiest way to check all token pairs that were added to the DutchX is to check the API:
   * [https://dutchx-rinkeby.d.exchange/api/docs/#!/markets/getMarkets](https://dutchx-rinkeby.d.exchange/api/docs/#!/markets/getMarkets)